Maha govt was in talks with Vedanta since Jan for its plant; CM Shinde invited company twice to sign MoU | Business

 - India

 A senior government official said Vedanta had begun talks with the previous Maha Vikas Aghadi (MVA) government from January this year over the proposed plant.
-In May, Vedanta had shortlisted Maharashtra, while in June, a tentative incentive and infrastructure package was prepared by the government.
+In May, the company had shortlisted Maharashtra, while in June, a tentative incentive and infrastructure package was prepared by the government.

 Shinde and Deputy Chief Minister Devendra Fadnavis were in regular touch with Vedanta chairman Anil Agarwal and had spoken to him over phone, he said.